bareboat-necessities/bbn-open-media-vault/README.md

 enables your organization to create, store and share packages in any format, to any place, with total confidence.

+# Notes

+It's a headless server with samba, ssh and firewall.

+- After install and reboot login as user pi and password raspberry

+- Run sudo raspi-config and set up Locale and Network (if needed)

+- You can login remotely via ssh from local LAN as user pi after your system is on a network

+- http://raspberrypi in your browser will give OpenMediaVault web UI.
+Login as user admin and password openmediavault.

 # License

 bbn-open-media-vault scripts distributed under GPLv3